mesosphere-backup/dcos-cassandra-service/docs/install-and-customize.md

 If you have more than one Cassandra cluster, use the `--name` argument after install time to specify which Cassandra instance to query.
 All `dcos cassandra` CLI commands accept the `--name` argument.
 If you do not specify a service name, the CLI assumes the default value, `cassandra`.

+**Note:** You can also install Cassandra from the Universe > Packages tab of the DC/OS web interface.
+If you install Cassandra from the web interface, you must install the Cassandra DC/OS CLI subcommands separately.
+From the DC/OS CLI, enter:

+dcos package install cassandra --cli

 # Custom Installation

 If you are ready to ship into production, you will likely need to customize the deployment to suit the workload requirements of your application(s).
 Customize the default deployment by creating a JSON file, then pass it to `dcos package install` using the `--options` parameter.